1996–97 UMass Minutemen basketball team

 The 1996–97 UMass Minutemen basketball team represented the University of Massachusetts Amherst during the 1996–97 NCAA Division I men's basketball season.
 The Minutemen, led by first year head coach Bruiser Flint, played their home games at William D. Mullins Memorial Center and are members of the Atlantic 10 Conference.
 The team finished the season 19–14, 11–5 in A-10 play to finish in third place.
 In the postseason, the team lost in the quarterfinal of the A-10 tournament and in the first round of the NCAA tournament.

+In June 1996, assistant coach Bruiser Flint was promoted to the role of head coach following the departure of previous head coach John Calipari.